Warning: Excessive Schmoopiness

 Pregnant.
 Pregnant.
 Pregnant.

-Annie sits cross-legged beside him, head in her hands, elbows digging into the flesh of her thighs, and Jeff reaches out to tuck loose hair behind her ear so he can see her face.
-"You okay?"
+Annie sits cross-legged beside him, head in her hands, elbows digging into the flesh of her thighs, and Jeff reaches out to tuck the loose curl of hair behind her ear so he can see her face.

-"Yeah, I'm just…" She takes a while to tear her gaze away from the tests, blinking dazedly to focus.
+"Yeah, I'm just…" She takes a while to tear her gaze away from the tests, blinking dazedly a few times to focus.
 "I feel like I've stepped out of my own body and this isn't really happening, like are these even my hands?
 Does that make sense?"

-Jeff huffs out a laugh, "It does, weirdo," and maneuvers a little, tugging and lifting Annie so she's tucked in between his legs, her back against his chest.
+"It does, weirdo," Jeff says around a huffy laugh, and maneuvers a little, tugging and lifting Annie with a whispered "C'mere" so she's tucked in between his legs, her back against his chest.
 "So, what do we do now?"

 "Wrinkling your brain?"

-"Yes," she laughs softly and turns to nuzzle him with the tip of her nose, breath hot against his jawline.
+"Yes," she laughs softly and turns to nuzzle him with the tip of her nose, right against his jawline.
 "Are you okay?"

-The smile floods her face, meeting eyes bright and shiny on the brink of tears, and whispers a breathy, "Yes," as she greets his lips with a kiss, soft and slow.
+The smile floods her face, meeting eyes bright and shiny on the brink of tears, and whispers a breathy "Yes" as she greets his lips with a kiss, soft and slow and full of everything.
 They've barely sunk into it when Annie abruptly wrenches herself away, using Jeff's knees as leverage to scramble up off the floor.
 "Dammit!"

 "What?"
-Jeff asks dazedly, mouth still puckered to kiss.
+Jeff asks, dazed, mouth still puckered to kiss.

 "We're supposed to be at your firm's party!"